ha-khan/HTTP-Server/README.md

 ## Building project
-The makefile supplied in the src folder;
+The makefile supplied in the src folder.

 ```
 make clean